 Make High Back Casts

-Fly fishing from a kayak in the seated position can be challenging.
+Fly fishing from a kayak in a seated position can be challenging.
 When you’re in this position, use a high back cast or rather up cast so you don’t slap the water with your fly and scare the fish.

 Use a Stand-Assist Strap